kiwitcms/Kiwi/docs/source/guide/admin.rst

 Test cases
 ~~~~~~~~~~

-This screen provides a list of all the test cases in KiwiTestPad.
+This screen provides a list of all the test cases in Kiwi TCMS.
 The **Add
 test case** link can be used to create a test case.
 For more
 information, see Creating a Test Case.